chrundle/biprop/README.md

 (u)sc -> (unscaled) signed constant
 (u)kn -> (unscaled) kaiming normal
 ```

+If ```affine``` is in the configuration filename, it indicates a batchnorm configuration with trainable parameters.
+Batchnorm training can be turned on with the --learn_batchnorm flag.

 ### Example Run
 Below is a sample call to identify a MPT-1/1 within the Conv4 network that has binarized 20% of the original weights and pruned the remaining 80%.
 In this call, a MPT-1/1 will be identified using two GPUs on a single node with the network weights initialized using a scaled Kaiming normal initialization: